seraogianluca/RoomBooking/docs/Tutorial.md

     }
 }
 ````
-In the example below, to delete a booking we read the `classroom_booking` we want to remove from the database, then we read the `classroom` related to the booking.
-We need to remove the elements from the respective lists and then remove `classroom_booking` from the database and update `classroom`.
+In the next example, to delete a booking we read the `classroom booking` we want to remove from the database and the related `classroom`.
+We need to remove the elements from the respective lists and then remove `classroom booking` from the database and update `classroom`.

 ````java
 public void deleteBooking(Person person, long bookingId) {